 External Ids for HTATSF1 Gene

 The protein encoded by this gene functions as a cofactor for the stimulation of transcriptional elongation by HIV-1 Tat, which binds to the HIV-1 promoter through Tat-TAR interaction.
 This protein may also serve as a dual-function factor to couple transcription and splicing and to facilitate their reciprocal activation.
 Alternatively spliced transcript variants have been found for this gene.[provided by RefSeq, Sep 2009]

 GeneCards Summary for HTATSF1 Gene

 HTATSF1 (HIV-1 Tat Specific Factor 1) is a Protein Coding gene.
 Diseases associated with HTATSF1 include hiv-1.
-GO annotations related to this gene include RNA binding and nucleotide binding.
+GO annotations related to this gene include nucleic acid binding and nucleotide binding.

 UniProtKB/Swiss-Prot for HTATSF1 Gene

 Functions as a general transcription factor playing a role in the process of transcriptional elongation.
 May mediate the reciprocal stimulatory effect of splicing on transcriptional elongation.
 In case of infection by HIV-1, it is up-regulated by the HIV-1 proteins NEF and gp120, acts as a cofactor required for the Tat-enhanced transcription of the virus.